Julie Cosgrove, KWIC Executive Director

 What I have loved most about my time with KWIC is connecting to and learning from so many amazing people, diverse perspectives and valued community partnerships; importantly, KWIC has been caring community in which to raise my son, Kieran.
-As a descent of settler peoples raised in this area, I am truly grateful to the Michi Saagiig Nishnaabeg for their teachings to learn my responsibilities in taking care of this most beautiful place.
+As a descent of European settlers , I am truly grateful to the Michi Saagiig Nishnaabeg for their teachings to develop relations with and learn my responsibilities to this most beautiful place and its original peoples.

-Although my most valuable learning has come from unexpected and often informal spaces, my formal education includes an Honours B.A.
+Although my most valuable learning has come from unexpected places, community spaces and rich conversations, my formal education includes an Honours B.A.
 (Waterloo University, Co-op Program, Bachelor of Education (York University) and Community-based International Development Program Diploma, specializing in Participatory Approaches from the COADY International Institute (St. Xavier University).

 Shaelyn Wabegijig, KWIC Program and Outreach Coordinator

 Aaniin, greetings to the KWIC/ Peterborough community!
 My name is Shaelyn Wabegijig, and as of April, 2020, I’m the Program and Outreach Coordinator for KWIC, which includes co coordinating a new parntership project with GreenUP: the Advancing the SDGs 2030 Agenda in Peterbough | Nogojiwanong.